Empty simplices of large width: Introduction and summary of results

 \begin{conjecture} If $d+1$ is prime, then there are only finitely many (modulo unimodular equivalence) empty $d$-simplices with a unimodular symmetry acting transitively on vertices. \end{conjecture}

-Theorem 5.1 in \cite{LadishSchuermann} (see also their Example 5.9) implies the conjecture for the case of circulant $d$-simplices and, of course, a positive answer to Question~\ref{q:circulant} would imply the general case from the circulant case.
-In fact, Conjecture~\ref{conj:finite} is a special case of the conjecture stated in the second paragraph of \cite[Section 5]{LadishSchuermann}.
-Our Remark~\ref{rem:nonprime_circulant} shows that even the circulant case fails when $d+1$ is not prime.
+This question and, more generally, finiteness of empty \emph{orbit polytopes} for an arbitrary group acting as permutation of coordinates in $\R^n$, is studied in \cite{HerrRehnSchuermann15, LadishSchuermann}.
+For example, Theorem 5.1 in \cite{LadishSchuermann} (see also their Example 5.9) implies Conjecture~\ref{conj:finite} for the case of circulant $d$-simplices.
+(Of course, a positive answer to Question~\ref{q:circulant} would imply the general case from the circulant case).
+In fact, our conjecture is a special case of the conjecture stated in the second paragraph of \cite[Section 5]{LadishSchuermann}.

+Necessity of $d+1$ being prime in Conjecture~\ref{conj:finite} comes from the fact that if $d+1$ is composite then the cyclic action factors as an action permuting blocks of coordinates and an action within blocks.
+By \cite[Theorem 28]{HerrRehnSchuermann15} this implies the existence of infinitely many empty orbit polytopes.
+We show an explicit infinite family for every composite $d+1$ in Example~\ref{exm:nonprime_circulant}.
+Similar examples are described in \cite[Example 5.24]{RehnThesis} or \cite[Example 2.7]{LadishSchuermann}.